Concerts, Movies, & Festivals on Boston's Esplanade

 Tip #4: Bring a picnic if you want - but remember that alcohol is not allowed on the Esplanade.
 Depending on the event, security can be strict and any unsealed water bottles or other drinks containers may be confiscated.

 Tip #5: The Hatch Shell keeps the performers dry (usually) - but you're unsheltered.
 If the weather looks at all iffy, bring an umbrella.
-Hatch Shell events have been rescheduled or even canceled due to severe thunderstorms.
+Hatch Shell events have been rescheduled or even cancelled due to severe thunderstorms.